Amanda Kelly Espiritu

 Since she was a young girl, Amanda Kelly Espiritu has been fascinated with art and visual culture.

 Never one to get lost in coloring books or stay within the lines, Amanda embraced drawing and painting as a means of self-expression.
 Doodles quickly overtook single sheets of paper and could no longer be contained by small sketchbooks, while paint splashed over the borders of canvases and splattered living room walls and carpets.
 Collages expanded across bedroom floors, overtaking piles of magazines and glue bottles stacked haphazardly amongst newspaper clippings and post cards.
-Much of her mixed media work has been inspired by the courses she took at Boston College under Andrew Tavarelli and Alston Conley.
+Much of her mixed media work has been inspired by the courses she took at Boston College under Professor Andrew Tavarelli and Professor Alston Conley.

-Captivated by the vivid worlds of nursery rhymes and fairytales and eager for more stories since she was a child, Amanda delved into the legends preserved by cultures around the globe and became enchanted with Ancient Egypt and Greek and Roman mythology in middle school.
+Captivated by the vivid worlds of nursery rhymes and fairytales and always eager for more stories since she was a child, Amanda delved into the legends preserved by cultures around the globe and became enchanted with Ancient Egypt and Greek and Roman mythology in middle school.
 As she continued to explore other cultures and different forms of art and storytelling, she began crafting her own stories and poems.
 She was introduced to spoken word in high school and was encouraged to start performing by her English teacher Elizabeth Purcell after sharing her poem on racial stereotypes.

-Born in Los Angeles in 1992, Amanda grew up in several cities including Manila, San Francisco, London, and Boston.
+Originally born in Los Angeles, Amanda grew up around the world in Manila, San Francisco, London, and Boston.
 She has travelled extensively throughout Europe and Asia, and solo-backpacked through Japan and Argentina.
 She hopes to continue to explore South America in the near future so she can see the Nazca Lines and Salar de Uyuni in person.
 She captures her passion for traveling and people's love of life and adventure in her photography/video projects and her short stories.